TheMisinformationGame/MisinformationGame/README.md

 - Configurable introduction, game rules, and debriefing screens to be shown to participants before and after they complete a study.
 - Ability to generate unique completion codes for participants.
-- Participants can access the study from desktop, tablet, or mobile devices.
 - Rich recording of participants' interactions to allow analysis of their behavior.
 - Security to restrict access to the results of studies, and to stop unauthorised users from uploading their own studies.